ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 #### Step 7a: Access Your User Inventory Page

 To confirm the purchase of your new Uniq, navigate to the Ultra toolkit page ([https://toolkit.ultra.io/user](https://toolkit.ultra.io/user)).
-Once there, enter your account name `1aa2aa3aa4in` in the `Start the search by entering a username` field.
+Once there, enter your account name (e.g. `1aa2aa3aa4in`) in the `Start the search by entering a username` field.
 Make sure to set your endpoint to the test network at the top right corner, which for this example is [https://ultratest.api.eosnation.io](https://ultratest.api.eosnation.io).

 ![](./images/purchase-user-uniq-explorer.png)